coolys/Cooly-Engine/README.md

 # Cooly Engine

-- Full lifecycle distributed crawler engine
+- High availability and scalability, distributed crawler engine
-- What's make it's better solution for web scrapping

 # Gateway Board
   - Web UI for manage all expose APIs in engine as functionalities